 - Even Healthier Homemade Chicken Strips

-- We also like to make another version, replacing the all-purpose flour and bread crumbs with 1 cup all-purpose flour, 1 cup whole wheat flour, and 3 tablespoons ground flaxseeds.
-It’s such a great way to add more nutritious ingredients to a kid favorite.
+- To sneak a little more nutrition into these homemade chicken strips, you can replace the all-purpose flour and bread crumbs with 1 cup all-purpose flour, 1 cup whole wheat flour, and 3 tablespoons ground flaxseeds.

 Hungry for more?
 Chow down on these: